Chanhoon21/aicounselingtraining/README.md

 ## Usage

+1. **User Initialization**: Your unique user ID is automatically created on first visit
-1. **Enter API Key**: Provide your OpenAI API key in the designated field
+2. **Enter API Key**: Provide your OpenAI API key in the designated field
-2. **Select a Scenario**: Choose from pre-built scenarios or create a custom one
+3. **Select a Scenario**: Choose from default scenarios or create a custom one
+4. **Create Custom Scenarios**: Add your own counseling scenarios (private to you)
+5. **Manage Scenarios**: Delete your custom scenarios as needed
-3. **Start Session**: Click "Start Session" to begin counseling
+6. **Start Session**: Click "Start Session" to begin counseling
-4. **Practice Counseling**: Speak through your microphone to interact with the AI client
+7. **Practice Counseling**: Speak through your microphone to interact with the AI client
-5. **Adjust Emotions**: Use emotion buttons to modify the AI's emotional state during the session
+8. **Adjust Emotions**: Use emotion buttons to modify the AI's emotional state during the session
-6. **End Session**: Click "End Session" when finished
+9. **End Session**: Click "End Session" when finished

 ## API Endpoints

+- `POST /api/create-user`: Generate a new user ID
 - `POST /api/get-ephemeral-key`: Generate OpenAI Realtime session (requires user API key)
-- `POST /api/save-scenario`: Save custom counseling scenario
+- `POST /api/save-scenario`: Save custom counseling scenario (requires user ID)
-- `GET /api/scenarios`: Retrieve available scenarios
+- `GET /api/scenarios`: Retrieve available scenarios (filtered by user ID)
+- `DELETE /api/scenarios/:id`: Delete a custom scenario (requires user ID)
 - `GET /api/health`: Server health check

 ## Security & Privacy

 - **API Key Privacy**: Your OpenAI API key is only used to create temporary sessions and is never stored
+- **User Isolation**: Each user's custom scenarios are completely isolated from other users
+- **Local Storage**: User IDs are stored locally in your browser for session persistence
 - **No Server Storage**: The server does not store any personal data or API keys
 - **HTTPS Recommended**: For production use, ensure you're using HTTPS